Not in the foreseeable future! Why?

 It is estimated that some 80% of honey sold around the world as ‘manuka’ is fake.

 New Zealand scientists have recently developed a fast and accurate method for testing manuka honey to ensure it is genuine.
-This along with other initiatives will certainly go some way in moving the honey-pot fraudsters out of the market.
-This will in turn increase the demand for the genuine product with the product integrity measures in place.
+This along with other initiatives will undoubtedly go some way in moving the honey-pot fraudsters out of the market.
+This will, in turn, increase the demand for the genuine product with the product integrity measures in place.

 It is estimated that there are some 2,000 – 3,000 tonnes of manuka honey produced annually in New Zealand and the demand is increasing at a far quicker rate than the means of production.
-Virtually all the wild populations of Leptospermum scoparium are now being exploited and there is now a widespread recognition by government and industry that the only way the industry can expand sustainably is by the development of a large plantation resource.
+Virtually all the wild populations of Leptospermum scoparium are now being exploited, and there is now a widespread recognition by government and industry that the only way the industry can expand sustainably is by the development of an extensive plantation resource.

 It is difficult to imagine what a plantation resource like that would even look like!

-Meanwhile, the demand seems to be increasing world-wide but particularly in Asia
+Meanwhile, the demand seems to be increasing worldwide but mainly in Asia.

 Singapore Pharmacy June 2016.
 Promotion display of 2 x 500 gm NZ Manuka honey – 10+ UMF (mid range bio activity level) retailing for $139.90/kg (normally $192/kg).